-Working with other GPO units, these units support GPO's continued digital transformation through initiatives to enhance historic and current content on govinfo.
+Working with other GPO units, these units support GPO's continued digital transformation through initiatives to enhance historic and current content on GovInfo.

-Through these units, GPO has official partnership agreements in place with 64 organizations to advance free public access to U.S. Government information.
-Further, GPO collaborated, through special projects and initiatives, with another 30 organizations, to share knowledge, develop services, and continue GPO's mission of Keeping America Informed.
+Through these units, GPO has official partnership agreements in place with over 60 organizations to advance free public access to U.S. Government information.
+Further, GPO collaborated, through special projects and initiatives, with another 30 organizations, to share knowledge, develop services, and continue progress toward GPO's vision of an America Informed.

-Other online services managed by this business unit include the Catalog of U.S. Government Publications (catalog.gpo.gov), FDLP.gov (www.fdlp.gov), and Ben's Guide to the U.S. Government (bensguide.gpo.gov).
+Other online services managed by this business unit include the Catalog of U.S. Government Publications (catalog.gpo.gov/), FDLP.gov (www.fdlp.gov), and Ben's Guide to the U.S. Government (bensguide.gpo.gov).

-Financial Position and Results for Fiscal Year 2021
+Financial Position and Results for Fiscal Year 2022